AlmuHS/Pendrive_Reminder_Nano/README.md

 This is a reimplementation of [Pendrive Reminder](https://github.com/AlmuHS/Pendrive_Reminder), with a simpler structure.

 In this version, the UDev rules are replaced by a simple UDisks query.
-This way we can check the pendrive existence more easily than the original implementation, and detect more problematic situation than before
+This way It can check the pendrive existence more easily than the original implementation, and detect more key cases than this.

 ## Disadvantages